Amsterdam Central train station sightseeing

 If you find yourself with a few hours to kill at Amsterdam Central train station, there’s plenty to do right nearby.

 Before you go anywhere else, make sure to stop and admire Amsterdam Central station itself.
-Built in 1889, it was recently renovated to its former glory, with an addition on the river side that will accommodate the buses and trams that now crowd the plaza in front.
+Built in 1889, it was recently renovated to its former glory, with an addition on the river side to accommodate buses and additional shops and restaurants.

 In the station, walk through the new fancy IJ-tunnel under the tracks and exit the station on the other side.
 In front of you you’ll see the busy River IJ (pronounced like eye).
 Turn left and walk a short distance to a ferry landing.
 Free commuter ferries run very frequently and cross to various spots on the other side of the river, taking only a few minutes for each crossing.
 If it’s not rush hour, you should be able to step onto one very quickly.
 On the other side, if you want to travel back, you’ll need to disembark and then re-board.